 Things to Do in P-Town

 Arts Dune Tours are fantastic.
-It’s one of the last operating tours authorized to ride through the dunes.
+It’s one of the last operating tours allowed to ride through the dunes.
 Along the way, you’ll see the famous “Dune Shacks,” former rudimentary summer homes to artists during the 70s.
 Most are without electricity or running water.
-You can even apply for an artists residency.
+You can even apply for an artist’s residency.